 Outdoor burning includes many kinds of fires, from leaf burning in a resident's backyard to burning of forest harvest slash.
-Outdoor fires account for more than ten percent of the state's air pollution.
-This includes a wide range of contaminants from carbon monoxide, volatile organic compounds (which lead to ozone pollution), particulate matter and toxic air pollutants.
+This accounts for more than ten percent of Washington's air pollution by releasing carbon monoxide, volatile organic compounds, particulate matter and toxic air pollutants.

 Although fire is a quick and easy way to dispose of yard and land clearing debris, outdoor burning is also causing a growing health problem and is the number one cause of public nuisance complaints.
-Alternatives to burning are becoming more common.
-Clean Air Washington requires commercial and residential outdoor burning to be phased out in urban growth areas over 5,000 population by no later than the year 2001, as composting and other alternatives become available.
+Fortunately, alternatives to burning are becoming more common.
+Clean Air Washington requires commercial and residential outdoor burning to be phased out in urban growth areas over 5,000 in population by no later than the year 2001, as composting and other alternatives become available.
 In areas that do not meet federal standards for carbon monoxide or particulate matter, outdoor burning is banned.
-In many areas of SWCAA jurisdiction the local fire protection districts have taken over the program of permit issuance and enforcement of the rules.
+In some areas of SWCAA jurisdiction the local fire districts have cooperated in the program by permit issuance and, in some cases, enforcement of the rules.
 Within the Clark County non-attainment (now maintenance) area all outdoor burning has been curtailed since 1994.
-State legislation has allowed qualified agricultural burning to continue in the non-attainment areas of Washington.
+(For a map of this area, see Appendix B.) State legislation has allowed qualified agricultural burning to continue in the non-attainment areas of Washington.
 Under the definition provided in the legislation, agricultural burning can take place if the land use can be determined to be commercial in nature.
 In this case the farmer must be able to produce a recently filed IRS Schedule F form indicating that the venture is a commercial operation.
-Qualified agricultural burning can only take place on those days having good dispersion of the air contaminants generated.
-No burning is allowed when an air stagnation advisory has been called by SWCAA.
+Qualified agricultural burning may require a permit and can only take place on days with good dispersion of the air contaminants generated.
 Major efforts have been devoted to defining "agricultural burning" on a statewide basis, as separate and distinct from "outdoor burning" or other types of burning.
 The scope of this definition is important, as it affects many members of the agricultural community and the citizenry as a whole.
+No burning is allowed when SWCAA calls air stagnation advisories or when fire protection authorities call safety burn bans.